WakelandBranz/discord-to-vrc-osc/README.md

 - Ensure that only trusted users have access to the Discord channel where the bot is active.
 - Regularly review the bot's audit logs for any suspicious activity.
 - Keep your Discord bot token secure and never share it publicly.

-## Contributing

-[Add information about how others can contribute to the project]

 ## License